-I figured he just got through flying that thing past the breaking point to get through Grace's Point Defenseless, and the final explosion just sealed the deal.
+Presumably he just got through flying that thing past the breaking point to get through Grace's Point Defenseless, and the final explosion just sealed the deal.
 Alternatively there might have been a breach in the fighter's armor, and reentry heat seeped into the engine and fried it, forcing him to bail out.

 So...
-Word Of God is that Sheryl and Alto slept together, and even though Sheryl was all concerned about him coming into contact with her blood they then went and had sex?
+Word of God is that Sheryl and Alto slept together, and even though Sheryl was all concerned about him coming into contact with her blood they then went and had sex?
 Maybe they used protection, and the V-type infection isn't spread that way but still...